rhys117/surveyor/README.md

 Hi!
 Thanks for applying for the Junior Engineering Program at Culture Amp.

-What you'll find in this little directory is some code that was generated using the `bundle gem` command from the Bundler gem.
+What y ou'll find in this little directory is some code that was generated using the `bundle gem` command from the Bundler gem.
 If you're not sure what a gem is, you can find out more through these guides:

 * [What is a gem?](https://guides.rubygems.org/what-is-a-gem/)
 * [Make your own gem](https://guides.rubygems.org/make-your-own-gem/)